 Emphasis in the fourth year is initially on regional characteristics of traditional architecture in the United States and exemplary American urban contexts.
 Issues of regionalism and cross-cultural values are explored by means of projects that involve contrasting topographic, cultural, and ethnic settings.
 Projects in Mumbai, Kyoto, Isfahan and other sites around the world are explored along with the importance of a cross-cultural understanding.
 Thus the complementary nature of seemingly conflicting universal and regional constructs becomes clearer.

 Fourth-year students are also invited to begin a concentration in the first semester.
 The three concentrations are Furniture Design, Preservation and Restoration, and Architectural Practice and Enterprise.

 In the second semester of the fourth year, students participate in Expo Roma, a weekend celebrating the year in Rome with family and friends.
-Students display their sketchbooks, watercolors, and pictures, decorate Bond Hall to reflect their favorite spaces in Rome, and produce a video capturing their year abroad.
+Students display their sketchbooks, watercolors, and pictures, decorate Walsh Family Hall to reflect their favorite spaces in Rome, and produce a video capturing their year abroad.

 Fourth-year students are also encouraged to participate in the annual Career and Internship Fair in March.